aimagelab/mammoth/docs/datasets/index.rst

 The configuration files are stored in **datasets/configs/<dataset name>/<configuration name>.yaml** and can be selected from the command line using the ``--dataset_config`` argument.

 The configuration file may contain:
 - `SETTING`: the incremental setting of the dataset.
-This can be one of 'class-il', 'domain-il', 'general-continual', or 'cssl'.
+This can be one of 'class-il', 'domain-il', 'general-continual', 'cssl', or 'biased-class-il'.
 - `N_CLASSES_PER_TASK`: the number of classes per task.
 This can be a single integer or a list of integers (one for each task).
 - `N_TASKS`: the number of tasks.
 - `SIZE`: the size of the input data.